Azure/bicep-registry-modules/CONTRIBUTING.md

 Once the module files are validated locally, you can commit your changes and open a pull request.
 You must link the new module proposal in the pull request description if you are trying to add a new module.
 Adding or updating multiple modules is not supported and will cause a failure in the pull request validation CI, so please only add or change one module at a time.

+## Prefix the PR TItle based on the type of change.
+The modules in the repository follow Semantic Versioning.
+A GitHub action checks that PRs include a prefix.
+This acts as a stepping stone to automating the version incrementing, this action requires each PR have a semantic prefix.

+Examples include:
+- feat: New Storage Account module
+- fix: Storage Account does not properly format output
+- feat: Add input parameter to deploy storage into vnet
+- refactor!: Drop support for Node.js 12
+- feat(ui): Add Button component

+More details can be found [here] about each prefix(https://www.conventionalcommits.org/en/v1.0.0/).
+Recommend prefixes include:
+- fix:
+- feat:
+- build:
+- chore:
+- ci:
+- docs:
+- style:
+- refactor:
+- perf:
+- test:

 ### Optional: Enable Auto Generation with GitHub Actions

 Enable optional GitHub Workflows in your fork to enable auto-generation of assets with our [GitHub Action](/.github/workflows/push-auto-generate.yml).